nyg1/ua-roomseeker/README.md

 ## Usage
 Access our website at:

 Simply input your desired time, and Room Seeker will output all the available classrooms across campus at that time.
 Buildings are also selectable if you are looking for a particular location with an unoccupied space.

 ## License
-See LICENSE file for detail
+See LICENSE file for detail.